jayspence-alt/jayspence-Projects/README.md

 📧 **Email**: spencer.julian2@gmail.com

 **✅ Recruiter Note**: I am actively seeking opportunities to apply my skills in cybersecurity analysis, penetration testing, and/or vulnerability management.
-I'm open to new roles involving the application of Cyber Securi
+I'm open to new roles involving the application of my Cyber Security aptitude and skills.

-Would you like me to also polish a matching LinkedIn "About Me" section so your GitHub and LinkedIn tell a consistent recruiter-friendly story?